adonley/BitMeshPOC/README.md

-Two git repos inside: ByzPi and python-bitcoinlib

 TODOS:
-	- Work out bartering code
+	- Work out bartering protocol
 	- Figure out exactly how much of a bitcoin node we need
-	- Port micropayment channels to python-bitcoinlib
-	- Integrate bartering code into networking code in ByzPi
-	- ?
+	- Construct example implementing the protocol (in C?)